lukegniwecki/example-cryptocurrency-nexycoin/README.md

 `node_address = str(uuid4()).replace('-', '')` - creates a unique node address using the *uuid* library

-## Running the Blockchain, Creating Transactions and Applying the Consensus
+## Decentralising the Blockchain, Creating Transactions and Applying the Consensus
 The included *.json* files contain example node addresses (*[nodes.json](https://github.com/lukegniwecki/example-cryptocurrency-nexycoin/blob/master/nodes.json)*) and the transaction format (*[transaction.json](https://github.com/lukegniwecki/example-cryptocurrency-nexycoin/blob/master/transaction.json)*).

 There are three nodes in this example cryptocurrency.
 They use the following addresses and ports (Flask):